adilevy1011/Chatter/README.md

 ---
 ## Usage
+1. Start the FastAPI server as described above.
+2. Configure the server URL if needed (see Build and Run section).
-1. Launch the application.
+3. Launch the Java application with `gradle run`.
-2. Log in with your username and password.
+4. Log in with your username and password.
-3. Send direct messages to a specific user or chat with everyone online.
+5. Send direct messages to a specific user or chat with everyone online.
-4. Online users are automatically tracked and displayed.
+6. Online users are automatically tracked and displayed.

+**For LAN/Shared Network Usage:**
+- Run the server with `--host 0.0.0.0`
+- Set `SERVER_URL` to the server's IP address (e.g., `http://192.168.1.100:8000`)
+- Multiple clients on the same network can connect and chat together
 ---
 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.